radx98/birdseye/spec_data_map.md

 ## Putting It Together

-1. Enumerate available users with `volume.listdir("/")` and select a username directory.
+1. Enumerate available users by listing the bucket root prefixes and select a username directory.
 2. Load `clustered_tweets_df.parquet` and `labeled_cluster_hierarchy.parquet` to build cluster tables, stats, and timelines.
 3. When a cluster is selected, read `cluster_ontology_items.json` and `local_tweet_id_maps.json` for ontology content and tweet reference resolution.
 4. Use `group_results.json` to surface related clusters and higher-level groupings.
 5. For thread reconstruction, combine `trees.pkl` (and optionally `incomplete_trees.pkl`) with the filtered tweets, and enrich quote cards via `qts.pkl`.

-All paths are shared across users and live directly under `/{username}/` inside the `twitter-archive-data` Modal volume, so the same retrieval approach applies universally.
+All paths are shared across users and live directly under `/{username}/` inside the accessible Supabase storage root, so the same retrieval approach applies universally.